itdawns/advocate/README.md

 # Advocate

+Advocate generates websites, saving you from HTML, depression, and baldness.

+# Vision

+Advocate is all about enabling participation in the global connected society.
+People share ideas, share information, teach, imagine, find creative synergy and do amazing things.
+However, building a simple webpage requires expertise that less than 1% of people have.
 Advocate does some handy stuff:

+# Bullet Points (pew pew! *headshot*)

  - generates pages
  - content creators and designers work with understandable components, not HTML/CSS/JS.